 Peer-to-peer lenders typically offer these features:

+- Convenient application.
 Most lenders let you apply online in a few minutes.
 You'll usually find out if you're eligible that same day or very soon after.

+- Easy repayments.
 You won't have to worry about making your repayment on time – repayments are direct debited out of your nominated bank account on the due dates.

+- Borrow and invest.
 There are features for both business owners and investors, with investors having access to a new asset class that potentially yields high returns, and business owners being able to apply for an alternative source of business finance.

 How you can compare your options